JorgeCoke/express-typescript-swagger-zod-template/README.md

 **Express** 🚀 template, including **Typesafety** 🛡, with **automatic Swagger OpenApi** 📚 docs generator and **Zod validator** 🦄. _What could go wrong with the trifecta?_

-- 🚀 Express
+- 🚀 Express: NodeJS server
-- 📚 Swagger
+- 📚 Swagger: OpenApi definition automatically generated based on your Zod Schemas, served vía Swagger UI
-- 🦄 Zod
+- 🦄 Zod: Validate inputs and outputs, type Req and Res automagically, under a Typesafety environment

 ## ✨ Features